xcart/xcart-docs/_pages/kb_en/modules/bundle_products.md

 ![installed.png]({{site.baseurl}}/attachments/ref_1nuTw4Kc/installed.png)

-When installed the module adds a **Bundle** tab to the product details page where a store admin/vendor can add bundle components to a product.
+When installed the module adds a _Bundle_ tab to the product details page where a store admin/vendor can add bundle components to a product.

 To create a bundle a store admin/vendor should:
 1. Create a new product as described in {% link "Adding products" ref_fhzzxDTy %}.
 This product will be the main product for a bundle.
-2. Set a special price for the bundle product that will cover the costs of all components included.
+2. Locate the **Price & Inventory** section of the _Info_ tab on the product details page and set a special price for the bundle product that will cover the costs of all components included.

    {% note info %}
    Make sure the price of a bundle product covers all included components and is less than the sum price of the components.